Attorney Michael Avenatti faces November trial in New York

 The Nov.
 12 trial date was set Tuesday by U.S. District Judge Paul Gardephe at a pretrial hearing in Manhattan.

-Avenatti participated by telephone, only answering that he could hear when the judge asked.
+Avenatti participated by telephone.
+Afterward, he said in a statement he looks forward to a jury exonerating him.

-A hearing originally scheduled for Tuesday before another judge over allegations he ripped off porn star Stormy Daniels was postponed.
+A Tuesday hearing scheduled over allegations he defrauded porn star Stormy Daniels was postponed.

-Avenatti was charged in April with trying to extort up to $25 million from Nike, the sportswear company.
-He has pleaded not guilty.
+Avenatti was charged in March with trying to extort up to $25 million from Nike, the sportswear company.

-Avenatti gained fame representing Daniels in her fight to be freed from a nondisclosure deal regarding an alleged affair with President Donald Trump.
+Avenatti gained fame representing Daniels over a nondisclosure deal regarding an alleged affair with President Donald Trump.

 He also faces federal fraud charges in California.